lammps/lammps/doc/src/compute_rdf.rst

 * ID, group-ID are documented in :doc:`compute <compute>` command
 * rdf = style name of this compute command
 * Nbin = number of RDF bins
-* itypeN = central atom type for Nth RDF histogram (see asterisk form below)
+* itypeN = central atom type for Nth RDF histogram (integer, type label, or asterisk form)
-* jtypeN = distribution atom type for Nth RDF histogram (see asterisk form below)
+* jtypeN = distribution atom type for Nth RDF histogram (integer, type label, or asterisk form)
 * zero or more keyword/value pairs may be appended
 * keyword = *cutoff*